gaverhae/blog/blog/content/md/posts/2021-06-06-functional-church.md

 ## Why lambda calculus?

-Last week we looked at Turing machines, which I argued were important _because they could be built_.
-In contrast, lambda calculus is important because _it can be reasoned about_ with a human brain.
-I assert that for two reasons:
+Last week we looked at Turing machines, which I argued were important because _they can be built_.
+In contrast, lambda calculus is important because _it is composable_, and that means it can be used to _manage complexity_, which is at the heart of everything we want to do in software engineering.

-- The fundamental working of lambda calculus evaluation is the same processus as any other arithmetic computation, which most human brains have been trained for.
-- By construction, a lambda term is a tree in which every node is the root of a fully self-sufficient lambda term.
-This means that one can reason about any subtree independently; this is the fundamental "power of abstraction".

-This second point is crucial.
-This is the reason why we can "abstract away" a subtree of a lambda term by saying "this is addition; I know how addition works, so from now on I can use my knowledge of addition on integers rather than having to keep using \\(\\lambda m.\\lambda n.\\lambda f.\\lambda x.mf(nfx)\\).
+In this context, _composable_ refers to the fact that a lambda term is built out of other lambda terms, yielding a _tree_ where every subtree is itself a valid lambda term.
+One can reason about individual subtrees without considering the entirety of the program.
+One can also easily reuse subtrees if one is known to do a specific task, in the same way we added numbers and \\(+\\) to our language above.
+Once a given lambda term is known to be useful, it is trivial to use it in constructing other lambda terms.

 In other words, reasoning about lambda calculus is equivalent to reasoning about a single lambda term at a time.
-If you think of a lambda term as a tree, you can take any subtree and still be able to reason about it in isolation.
+If you think of a lambda term as a tree, you can take any subtree and still be able to reason about it, and its current state at this point in the computation, in isolation.
 This decomposability is where the power comes from.

 In contrast, in order to reason about the current state of a Turing machine, you need to know the entire program (\\(\\delta\\)), the entire current content of the ribbon, the current position of the head and the current state of the machine.
 There is no obvious, general way to think about a subset of a running Turing machine.

-Furthermore, \\(\\alpha\\)-reduction means that reasoning about lambda terms can be generalized.
-For example, we can recognize that \\(\lambda x.x\\) is equal to \\(\lambda y.y\\), which should match our intuition: it's the identity function, regardless of what name you give its parameter.
+If you find a useful Turing machine, such as the 2-bit adder I showed in the [previous post][turing], it is completely unclear how to reuse that within another Turing machine.

+Lambda calculus may seem like it starts a lot smaller and, in a way, poorer than a Turing machine (because it does), but it is fundamentally _extensible_ through composition and that makes it a lot more powerful[^power] in practice.

+[^power]: I have mentioned multiple times that Turing machines and lambda calculus are, from a thepretical perspective, _exactly as powerful as each other_, by which I mean that they can compute the exact same set of numbers, or alternatively that they can represent the exact same set of functions.
+In this context, when I write that lambda calculus is _more powerful_, I really mean "more pleasant to use for a human", i.e. that the vast majority of these functions is easier to represent in lambda calculus than using Turing machines, even though both are possible.

 ## Up next